jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 ### Recommendation {#recslongevity}

 The guidelines above should be considered for any new system design.
 If some aspect of protocol or network equipment design choice could be made more generic and flexible without a significant performance and sustainability impact, it needs to be studied in further detail.
 Specifically, the potential additional sustainability costs due to forgoing optimization need to be weighed against the potential savings in embedded carbon and raw material costs brought about by premature upgrades.
 There are also cases where equipment upgrades are done to provide better peak performance characteristics (e.g. higher advertised speeds towards consumers) and these need to be viewed as well with the same tradeoffs in mind.
 Also, when newer more sustainable equipment is available there needs to be a cost benefit analysis made to decide whether to keep current equipment running for longer or upgrade to realize the benefits of newer equipment even though it incurs new embedded costs.
-Finally, when designing networks it is recommended to consider whether it is possible to reuse retiring equipment in a different location or for a different function (e.g. move it to lower traffic geographies, core routers become edge/access routers etc.)
+Finally, when designing networks, it is recommended to consider whether it is possible to reuse retiring equipment in a different location or for a different function (e.g. move it to lower traffic geographies, core routers become edge/access routers etc.)

 ## Encoding {#encoding}